John Hartigan (Sin City)

 Detective John Hartigan is a major protagonist in the Sin City series of graphic novels, written by Frank Miller.
 He is the central character in That Yellow Bastard, and has a small cameo in Just Another Saturday Night.
 Miller has announced he will be the main character of another story, set before That Yellow Bastard.

+In the film adaptation, Hartigan is portrayed by Bruce Willis.

 Appearance

 At the start of That Yellow Bastard, Hartigan is "pushing 60."
 He has a distinguishing cross-shaped scar on his forehead.
 He is presented as a muscular and imposing man, capable of holding his own in almost any fight.
 He also suffers from angina, which consistently affects his work, despite his attempts to ignore and fight through it.
 He is almost always dressed professionally, most commonly wearing an oxford shirt, tie, and dress slacks, along with his signature trenchcoat.

 Personality

 A veteran police detective of Basin City, Hartigan is gruff, stoic, and cynical.
 He is also completely selfless; he cares little about his own well-being as long as he can protect his fellow citizens.
 He risks his own safety and reputation to achieve safety for those he cares about, but this dedication eventually destroys his life.
 Hartigan possesses a seemingly indomitable will, able to withstand multiple bullet wounds without collapsing, and most notably being capable of willing himself back to life after being hanged.

 Hartigan has a distinctive way of narrating: he often talks to himself in his head, referring to himself as "stupid old man".